New to Climate Change?

 Climate sensitivity is a term used by the Intergovernmental Panel on Climate Change (IPCC) to describe to what extent rising levels of greenhouse gases affect the Earth’s temperature.
 Specifically, it describes how much warmer the planet will get if the amount of greenhouse gases in the atmosphere doubles.

 Although scientists don’t know exactly what Earth’s climate sensitivity is, it’s a useful concept for thinking about the range of risks we face from climate change: from slower and more manageable consequences if our climate sensitivity is low, to faster and more dire changes if it’s high.
-According to the most recent IPCC report, our climate sensitivity is somewhere between 1.5 and 4.5 ℃ (between 2.7 and 8 ℉).
+According to the most recent IPCC report, our climate sensitivity is very likely somewhere between 2 and 5 ℃ (between 3.6 and 9 ℉).1

 If that range sounds pretty wide, that’s because there are many factors that can speed up or slow down the rise in atmospheric temperatures.
 The main ones are clouds, sea ice, and water vapor.
 Scientists call these factors “feedback effects,” and they can make predicting the planet’s future climate more complicated.